- Share this article on Facebook

-On April 13, 2001, Renee Zellweger brought Bridget Jones's Diary to U.S. theaters.
-The R-rated rom-com, which grossed north of $280 million worldwide, is now a film franchise, with Bridget Jones's Baby set for release this September.
-The Hollywood Reporter's original review is below:
+On April 13, 2001, Renee Zellweger brought Bridget Jones’s Diary to U.S. theaters.
+The R-rated rom-com, which grossed north of $280 million worldwide, went on to become a film franchise.
+The Hollywood Reporter’s original review is below:

 LONDON — Bridget Jones’s Diary is a film full of wit, warmth and honest, knowing humor, topped off with a plethora of excellent performances.
 This Bridget Jones has the style to win over U.K. audiences and almost certainly the charm to wow the American box office.